Aider-AI/aider/aider/website/docs/config/adv-model-settings.md

 ### Configuration file locations

-Create a `.aider.model.settings.yml` file in one of these locations:
+You can override or add settings for any model by creating a `.aider.model.settings.yml` file in one of these locations:

 - Your home directory.
 - The root if your git repo.